angular/components/src/lib/expansion/expansion.md

-`<md-expansion-panel>` provides a way to show and hide content, by collapsing and expanding a view with animation.
+`<md-expansion-panel>` provides a expandable details-summary view.

 <!-- example(expansion-overview) -->

-### Expansion panel content
+### Expansion-panel content

-Each expansion panel has a header section (mandatory) and an actions (optional) sections.
+Each expansion panel must include a header and may optionally include an action bar.

 #### Header

-The header section is always visible at the top of the component and contains a `<md-panel-title>` and a description `<md-panel-description>` subsections.
+The `<md-expansion-panel-header>` shows a summary of the panel content and acts as the control for expanding and collapsing.
+This header may optionally contain an `<md-panel-title>` and an `<md-panel-description>`, which format the content of the header to align with Material Design specifications.

-The `<md-panel-title>` subsection is shown in the beginning of the header, followed by the `<md-panel-description>` subsection, which is supposed to contain a summary of what's in the expansion content.
+The `<md-panel-title>` is shown in the beginning of the header, followed by the `<md-panel-description>`, which is intended to contain a summary of the primary content of the panel.

-By default, the expansion panel header has a toggle icon at the right edge, pointing up when the panel is expanded and down when it's collapsed.
-The toggle icon can be hidden by setting the input property `hideToggle` to `true`.
+By default, the expansion-panel header includes a toggle icon at the end of the header to indicate the expansion state.
+This icon can be hidden via the `hideToggle` property.

 ```html
 <md-expansion-panel>